Mount Pleasant Community High School: Athletics

-State Championships
+State championships

-MPCHS holds eight state championships, three in boys basketball (1917,1918, 2012), one in boys outdoor track & field (2000), girls cross country (2002) and three in girls track & field (2004, 2005, 2006).
+MPCHS holds eight state championships, three in boys basketball (1917, 1918, 2012), one in boys outdoor track & field (2000), girls cross country (2002) and three in girls track & field (2004, 2005, 2006).
 The football team was also voted state champions (for all classes) in 1963 (before there was a playoff system) as they were undefeated and unscored on.

 Activities

 The school's music program allows students to participate in choir, show choir, concert band, marching band, and jazz band.
 The Mount Pleasant Panther Marching Band, since 1986 has accumulated an impressive streak of consecutive Division I ratings at the annual State Marching Band Festival.
 The band hosts their own marching band invitational, usually held on the third Saturday evening in September.

 The Mount Pleasant Community High School currently has two jazz bands.
 The Mount Pleasant Jazz 1 has qualified numerous times for the State Jazz Championships over the years.
 Jazz 2 is composed mainly of underclassmen.

-The Mount Pleasant InMotion show choir is an ensemble directed by Marlene DePriest.
+The Mount Pleasant InMotion show choir is an ensemble directed by Makenzie Kauffman-Ho, a 2010 alum of Mount Pleasant.
 The school hosts their own show choir invitational, Music in Motion, annually in early February.